We share our love for the Hill Country’s natural resources and our communities benefit from our volunteer projects.

 Milestone pins are awarded at 250, 500, 1000, and 2500 recorded volunteer service hours.
 4000 recorded service hours earns the gold with ruby dragonfly and the President’s Call to Service Award with a letter signed by the President of the United States and the special blue eagle pin.
 5000 volunteer service hours earns the diamond dragonfly.
 10,000 service hours earns the emerald dragonfly.
 The Texas Master Naturalist program’s highest honor is the 20,000-hour ruby dragonfly.
 A select group of Texas Master Naturalists have surpassed the 20,000 hour mark and are marching toward new volunteer service records.

-Our chapter is proud to have thirteen diamond dragonflies:
+Our chapter is proud to have eighteen diamond dragonflies:

 - Kip Kiphart 2007